Melissa (Kraft) Smeltzer-Kraft became the 11th head coach in SU women's basketball history with her appointment to the position in June 2014.

 She began her coaching career at her alma mater in 2008.

 At Vassar, she coached a total of four players that earned first team All-Liberty League honors and was part of a coaching staff that earned LL Coaching Staff of the Year accolades in 2011.

 VC also advanced to the NCAA Tournament that season.

 As a student-athlete, Smeltzer-Kraft played both basketball and softball for the Rangers, earning MAC All-Freedom honors on multiple occasions.
 In 2009, Drew honored her as a member of its Athletic Hall of Fame Team of Distinction for an ECAC basketball championship captured in 2004.

-In July, 2017, it was announced that Smeltzer-Kraft had been selected to the Drew University Hall of Fame with her formal induction scheduled for October, 2017.
+In July, 2017, it was announced that Smeltzer-Kraft had been selected to the Drew University Hall of Fame and she was formally inducted into their HoF on October 6, 2017.

 Smeltzer-Kraft, and her wife, Ashley Smeltzer-Kraft, were married in July 2014.
 Ashley Smeltzer-Kraft is the Hornets head field hockey coach.
 The couple are parents of a son, Welles Ralph Smeltzer-Kraft, born in March, 2017.